cjohansen/hiccup-find/README.md

-To avoid having tests become overly coupled to details in the markup (such as OOCSS classes, which basically couple markup with visual appearance), sometimes assering on the text content is good enough.
+To avoid having tests become overly coupled to details in the markup (such as OOCSS classes, which basically couple markup with visual appearance), sometimes asserting on the text content is good enough.

 ```clj
 (hiccup-text [:html